abenezerarg/Reaction_Timer/README.md

 # Reaction_Timer
-To create a program using a FPGA that will measure a user to react to an LED when indicated.
+To create a program using an FPGA that will measure a user to react to an LED when indicated.
+Coded in Verilog.